Backward uniqueness for the heat equation in cones: Backward uniqueness

 We now estimate (\ref{I_unique}) by using (\ref{vdecay2}) and (\ref{eta}).
 We see that

 for some constant $c_{6}$.
-The last integral in bounded.
-Passing to the limit as $a\to\infty$ we see that $v(y, s)=0$ for $1/2<s<1$ and $\phi_B(y, s)>0$.
+The last integral is bounded.
+Passing to the limit as $a\to\infty$ we see that $v(y, s)=0$ where $\phi_B(y, s)>0$ and $1/2<s<1$.
 Using the property of unique continuation across the spatial boundaries (see Theorem 4.1 in \cite{ESS}), we show that $v(y, s)=0$ if $y\in \OOa$ and $0<s<1$.
 This proves the lemma. \end{proof}